capa46/project/another-page.md

 _HistoricOrArtisticProperty:0100214952 a-loc:hasCulturalInstituteOrSite CulturalInstituteOrSite:XXX_

-This triple links the Michelangelo and Halm Peter Von's artwork to its location - that is, the Instituto di Belle Arti of Vercelli, thanks to the property _a-loc:hasCulturalInstituteOrSite_.
+This triple would link Michelangelo and Halm Peter Von's artwork to its location - that is, the Instituto di Belle Arti of Vercelli, thanks to the property _a-loc:hasCulturalInstituteOrSite_.

-<div style="margin-top: 50px;"></div>
+<div style="margin-top: 80px;"></div>